Allahu Akbar Orlando — Analysis of the Absurd

 Notably, this hypersensitivity toward Muslims is similar to that harbored by Bill Clinton.
 In 1999, his administration denied a request by an FBI agent to open a case file on Saudi nationals who were taking flight lessons.
 The agent was informed by a flight training supervisor that he thought it curious the Saudis were learning to fly heavy commercial aircraft, but showed no interest in mastering takeoffs or landings.
 Twenty months later, it would become tragically apparent why.

 As for the assertion that because Mateen was not directly involved with a terrorist network, he is a “lone wolf” or “self-radicalized,” that is grossly misleading.
 Each of the thousands of Islamist terrorist acts worldwide is unified by their allegiance to Islam.
+The attacks are, undisputedly, all connected by the fabric of Islamic Jihad.

 Years ago, in order to better understand the Islamist threat, I coined the word “Jihadistan,” which is a borderless nation of Islamic extremists comprising ISIL, al-Qa'ida and other Muslim terrorist groups around the world.
 Most of these groups and individuals are autonomous by the standard hierarchal nation-state definition, and are connected by ideology rather than centralized command and control.
 This makes identifying and containing this enemy more challenging.